 The Safest Mutual Funds You Can Buy

 The safest mutual funds that can either match or stay ahead of inflation by a small degree are bond funds.
 Short-term bond funds are generally safer and more stable than intermediate- to long-term bond funds.
 Also, US Treasury Bonds are generally safer than municipal and corporate bonds.

 Best Mutual Funds for Stability

-When investors say they are seeking safety, they often mean that they want stability in price or low fluctuation in value.
-The types of mutual funds for stability will usually be balanced funds or target-date retirement funds, which are mutual funds that invest in a balance of stocks, bonds and cash, or other mutual funds, within one fund.
+When investors say they are seeking safety, they often mean that they want stability in price or minimized value fluctuation.
+The types of mutual funds for stability will usually be balanced funds or target-date retirement funds, which are mutual funds that invest in a balance of stocks, bonds, and cash, or other mutual funds, within one fund.

-Sometimes called "funds of funds," balanced funds and target-date funds can diversify the holdings in such a way that losses are rare but long-term returns are higher than most bond funds.
-This lower relative volatility is achieved through diversification and through higher allocation to low-risk assets, like bonds, and lower allocation to high-risk assets like stocks.
+Sometimes called "funds of funds," balanced funds and target-date funds can diversify the holdings in such a way that losses are rare, but long-term returns are higher than most bond funds.
+This lower relative volatility is achieved through diversification and higher allocation to low-risk assets, like bonds, and lower allocation to high-risk assets like stocks.